 |802.3||1983||This first IEEE standard for Ethernet defined 10base5, 10 Mbps over thick coax.|

 |802.3a||1985||10Base-2 (thin Ethernet), 10 Mbps over thin coax.|

 |802.3i||1990||10Base-T (twisted pair)|

 |802.3u||1995||100Base-T (Fast Ethernet and auto-negotiation)|

 |802.3z||1998||1000Base-X (Gigabit Ethernet)|

-|802.3ab||1999||1000Base-T (Gigabit Ethernet over twisted pair)|
+|802.3ab||1999||1000Base-T (Gigabit Ethernet over twisted pair), 1 Gbps.|

 |802.3ac||1998||VLAN tag (frame size extension to 1522 bytes) - this expanded the maximum frame size to 1522 bytes.|

 |802.3ad||2000||Parallel links (link aggregation)|